 For French residents, French income tax is levied on your global income, including earnings from employment, business ventures, or self-employment, as well as income from investments, savings interest, pensions, and property rentals.
 Before we look at French tax rates and allowances, there are a few things that you need to understand about how French income taxes are calculated.

-In France, income tax is calculated based on your ‘fiscal household’ or foyer fiscal, not for each individual taxpayer as in many countries.
+In France, income tax is calculated based on your foyer fiscal (fiscal household), not for each individual taxpayer as in many countries.
 This means that if you are married or in a PACS civil partnership, you will file a joint tax return.
-Taxes are calculated based on the total income of your ‘fiscal household’ (i.e. you and your partner’s income combined) and your ‘quotient familial’ (i.e. the total number of family members that make up your household).
+Taxes are calculated based on the total income of your foyer fiscal (i.e. you and your partner’s income combined) and your quotient familial (i.e. the number of “parts” that make up your household, which depends on your family situation).

 Put very simply, a family with dependent children will pay less tax than an individual or married couple with no children.
-If you are single, separated or divorced, your fiscal household will be made up of yourself and any dependent children who live with you.
+If you are single, separated, or divorced, your foyer fiscal will be made up of yourself and any dependent children who live with you.

 Find out more about this in our guide to Understanding French Tax – What is a Fiscal Household in France?